 History

-Before India’s independence, Karamsad formed part of the princely Baroda State under the Gaekwad dynasty.
-After independence and state reorganization, it became part of Anand district, which is now known for education, dairy development, and cooperative movements.
+Before India’s independence, the region formed part of the princely Baroda State under the Gaekwad dynasty, which introduced administrative reforms and improvements in public infrastructure.
+After independence and state reorganization, the area became part of Anand district, which later emerged as a prominent centre for education, cooperative movements, and dairy development.